 Then, you can increase your bid on certain keywords during those times or schedule them to appear more on certain days based on ad performance.

-This particular tool allows you to quickly create relevant keyword lists to run on the Google Display Network.
+This tool allows you to quickly create relevant keyword lists to run on the Google Display Network.
 As we mentioned earlier, contextual targeting is based on keywords and topics.

 The more targeted keywords you have, the better your targeting will ultimately be in your ads.
-Which means building relevant keyword lists is crucial to a successful campaign.
+This means building relevant keyword lists is crucial to a successful campaign.

 It can also be time-consuming.
-Which is why Google introduced the Contextual Targeting Tool, which does a majority of the work for you by pulling its own list of keywords related to your ad.
+Therefore, Google introduced the Contextual Targeting Tool, which does a majority of the work for you by pulling its own list of keywords related to your ad.

 You can use it on existing campaigns or brand new ones.
-Simply enter in a keyword that describes what you’re advertising (the more specific the better).
+Simply enter a keyword that describes what you’re advertising (the more specific, the better).